-5.1 Increased Risk of Thrombotic Events after Premature Discontinuation

-Premature discontinuation of any oral anticoagulant, including XARELTO, in the absence of adequate alternative anticoagulation increases the risk of thrombotic events.
-An increased rate of stroke was observed during the transition from XARELTO to warfarin in clinical trials in atrial fibrillation patients.
-If XARELTO is discontinued for a reason other than pathological bleeding or completion of a course of therapy, consider coverage with another anticoagulant [see Dosage and Administration (2.3, 2.8) and Clinical Studies (14.1)].
+5.1 Increased Risk of Thrombotic Events after Premature Discontinuation fibrillation patients.
+If XARELTO is discontinued for a reason other than pathological bleeding or completion of a course of therapy, consider coverage with another anticoagulant [see Dosage and Administration (2.2, 2.3) and Clinical Studies (14.1)].